 The 'everybody somebody...' story (also referred to as a poem) appears in a wide variety of forms - often with the title - 'That's Not My Job' or 'Who's To Blame?'
 The sequence of the words (everybody, somebody, anybody, nobody) also varies in the headings of different versions.
 The order shown here seems most popular and logical, although I'm open to better suggestions.
 Most common first lines are either: 'This is a story about four people..' or 'There were four people named.. (everybody somebody anybody nobody...)'

-I reckon this is closest to a definitive sensible short version.
+I reckon the following is closest to a definitive sensible short version.
 Adapt it to suit your situation.
-(Most versions seem to include the words in parentheses (brackets to some folk) although personally I think the verse is improved by taking these words out.)
+(Most versions seem to include the words in parentheses [brackets] although personally I think the verse is improved by taking these words out.)